Research

 The fundamental thesis is that AI systems will eventually be specialized like human employees, not through fine-tuning a single model, but through engineering the cognitive infrastructure surrounding it.

-The context is reasoned over before the model sees it
+The context is reasoned over

 Read the whitepaper, explore the benchmark code, or see it in action.